VLTNOgithub/Time-Loop/README.md

 `/loop status` - Shows the status of the loop in chat.

+`/loop maxloops 0` - Sets the maximum amount of loops.
+0 is infinite.

 # Support
 If you need help or encounter an issue, don't hesitate to ask someone in the discord: https://discord.gg/nzDETZhqur